How to Become a Neuropsychologist: Your Complete Guide to Degrees & Careers in Neuropsychology

 Master's in Neuropsychology

-Master’s in neuropsychology degree programs will not get you very far, either.
-Although it’s possible to find these specialty programs, they won’t qualify you for licensure in most states.
-They also don’t include the kind of advanced training in research and experimentation that is considered vital in neuropsych studies.
+A master's degree in neuropsychology won't get you very far.
+Although it's possible to find these specialty programs, they won't qualify you for licensure in most states.
+They also don't include the advanced training in research and experimentation that's considered vital in neuropsychology studies.

 PhD in Neuropsychology